Kun-kz/Plotly_Deployment/README.md

 ## Overview
 In this project, we used Plotly.js to create an interactive data visualization for the web.
-We visualized the types of bacteria that colonized the volunteer's bellies and conveyed data to both volunteers and researchers.
+We visualized the types of bacteria that colonized the volunteers' bellies and conveyed data to both volunteers and researchers.
 ## Resources
 -	Data Source: samples.json
 -	Tools: VS Code, Web browser, Terminal